KhronosGroup/SPIRV-LLVM-Translator/docs/Lowering.md

         %0 = call spir_func i32 @_Z15__spirv_ocl_clzi(i32 %x)

+   This is the cleanest method of lowering.
+If a LLVM intrinsic naturally maps to a SPIRV instruction, and if there is an external library that supports the instructions this way should be chosen.

 2. In SPIRVRegularizeLLVMPass in SPIRVRegularizeLLVM.cpp, calls to LLVM intrinsics are replaced with a call to an emulation function.
    The emulation function is created by LLVM API calls and will be translated to SPIRV.
 The calls to the emulation functions and the emulation functions themselves will be translated to SPIRV.
 After reverse translation, the calls to the emulation